 The Morgu Bird is a character from the Mustard Man mythology.
 The final form of the Mustard Vampire and the custodian of the Point of Recapitulation.
 This is a painted wheatpaste used as a public advertisement for the Coyle Cavern gallery in Staten Island 2012.

 Books shot with a rifle.
-Emblematic of the demise of one of the oldest forms of technology, and with the removal of its functional necessity by the dawning of a new era, the book object is executed here, like a prisoner at the end of a war.
-As the way media is contained, possessed and valued changes, informations and ideologies can and will be discarded, or valued merely as reliquary.
+Emblematic of the demise of one of the oldest forms of technology, and with the removal of its functional necessity by the dawning of a new era.
+As the way media is contained, possessed and valued changes, information and ideologies can be discarded.